Rubus pensilvanicus

-Rubus pensilvanicus finds its home in states including Pennsylvania and New York, as well as a few patches of distribution in the Midwest.
-This perennial, a member of the Rubus genus alongside raspberries and blackberries, stands tall with its thorny canes that deter thin skinned humans and animals from trampling through it.
-The name "pensilvanicus" alludes to a strong presence in the Keystone State, Pennsylvania.
+Rubus pensilvanicus, known commonly as Pennsylvania blackberry, is a species of prickly bramble.
+The perennial shrub grows up to 8 ft tall.
+The leaves have up to seven leaflets.
+The flowers are white with large petals, borne in mid-spring to summer.

-In the summertime, this plant creates copious white blossoms, later giving way to the blackberries that have earned it culinary and ecological significance.
+The species is native to eastern and central North America.
+The fruits are edible and can be made into jams and jellies.

 Description

-Rubus pensilvanicus is an 8 ft perennial bramble armed with sharp prickles along its stems.
-The fruit is black to purple in color, fleshy in texture, and edible to humans and wildlife.
+Rubus pensilvanicus is a perennial bramble growing up to 8 ft tall.
+The canes are green at first but then turn dark red, usually ridged, with copious sharp prickles.
+The bark of the mature plant is thin and smooth, while the twigs exhibit a winter coloration in shades of brown or gray.
+The winter buds are characterized by three or more scales, overlapping like shingles, with one edge covered and the other exposed.

-The leaf structure of Rubus pensilvanicus is characterized by compound leaves, composed of two or more discrete leaflets.
+The leaves are palmately compound and usually composed of two to seven discrete leaflets.
 Along the stem, there is a single leaf per node.
 The leaf blade edges are serrated, featuring distinct teeth.
 In terms of leaf duration, the leaves either drop off during winter or wither but persist on the plant.
 Notably, the plant is armed with spines, prickles, or thorns.
-The dimensions of the leaf blade range from 110 to 220 mm in both length and width.
+The dimensions of the leaf blade range from 11 to 22 cm in both length and width.
 Each leaf possesses a leaf stalk.

-The fruit, it is of a fleshy nature.
-The bark of the mature plant is thin and smooth, while the twigs exhibit a winter coloration in shades of brown or gray.
-The winter buds are characterized by three or more scales, overlapping like shingles, with one edge covered and the other exposed.
+The flowers are white with large petals, borne in mid-spring to summer.
 This particular species is hermaphroditic, possessing both male and female reproductive organs, with pollination primarily facilitated by insects.
+The fruits are large aggregates of 10–100 black drupelets that are black to purple in color and fleshy in texture.